Click on the "more information" icons within the guide for more information about each section.

 Enter the total gross earnings not reported on T4s for all employees.
 Include T4As (except those issued to contractors/subcontractors).

-If net business income is not known, use the minimum amount (one-third of WSIB annual maximum).
-Report actual amount when the net business income is known or T2125 is filed.
+If you don't know the net business income, use the minimum amount (one-third of our annual maximum).
+Report the actual amount when you know the net business income or T2125 is filed.

-For examples of how to calculate insurable earnings, see information for partners in a partnership (with or without employees)
+Find examples of how to calculate insurable earnings for partners in a partnership (with or without employees)

-Do not report the partners’ earnings if the partnership met the requirements for the home renovation exemption for all of 2022.
+Don't report the partners’ earnings if the partnership met the requirements for the home renovation exemption for all of 2023.

 Corporations